 Please Note: Our sugarhouse restaurant is no longer open starting March 2017.
 Thank you all for 30 years of your visits, we will miss seeing you, but its time to retire from the restaurat part of our farm.
 We will still be here making maple syrup though.

 A complete list of Massachusetts sugarhouses which serve food can be found at: http://www.massmaple.org/sugarhouse.php

 Follow regular updates on our maple sugaring season on our Facebook page and become a fan of South Face Farm maple syrup.

 Come visit us during maple sugaring season in March and early April.
-Our sugarhouse is always open for visitors, and on weekends our sugarhouse restaurant serves homemade pancakes, waffles, corn fritters, and many other special maple goodies.
-Try a stack of French Toast made with fresh homemade bread, topped with justmade maple syrup.
+Our sugarhouse is always open for visitors when we are there working.
 Because maple sap flow depends on just the right weather conditions, you may want to call ahead and see if we are boiling when you plan to visit.
 Our phone number is 413-628-3268.

 All of our farm-fresh pure maple products are available here at our farm, and via mail order.